 This is the most common type of urinary incontinence.
 If you have stress incontinence, you may leak when lifting heavy objects, sneezing, coughing or even laughing too hard.
 Anything that puts pressure on your bladder causes you to leak urine.
 Some women may be able to hold their urine halfway through the leak, with some fluids already trickled out.
 Some don’t have the same amount of control, and they feel their urine gushing out.

 Stress incontinence occurs when the muscles in the urethra and bladder become weak.
 Without enough support, the muscles lose its ability to contract.
 Thus, it cannot start and stop the flow of urine, resulting to leakage.

 This type of incontinence occurs when you have a sudden urge to urinate and release urine all at once.
 It happens when the muscles that control your bladder begin to contract abnormally.
-It is sometimes called an overactive bladder, bladder spasms and irritable bladder.
-With this type, you have very active bladder muscles and the bladder somehow always feels distended or full.
+It is sometimes called an overactive bladder, bladder spasms or irritable bladder.
+With this type, you have very active bladder muscles, and the bladder somehow always feels distended or full.

 Urge Incontinence stimulates the feeling of urination even if your bladder does not have urine to release yet.
 Sometimes you may not even make it to the toilet in time.
 Waking up throughout the night to urinate is another sign of urge incontinence.

 This condition happens when your bladder is unable to release all urine completely, leaving small amounts of urine to stay inside every time.
 Eventually, your bladder will become too full and it will overflow, causing you to leak out unexpectedly.
 With overflow incontinence, you’ll experience frequent dribbling of urine during the day.
 You may even wet the bed at night.

 Overflow incontinence makes your bladder contract irregularly.
 You often feel like urinating but have trouble starting and fully emptying your bladder.